mattrips/scratchPad/ProtocolConformance 200703.md

 # 1 Protocol Conformance
 When a named concrete type[^2] `T` is conformed to a protocol `P`, a set of implementations--*witnesses*--is determined, one for each requirement of `P`.
-That set of witnesses is referred to as the conformance of `T: P`.
+That set of witnesses is referred to as the protocol conformance of `T: P`.
 This document specifies how Swift determines a conformance.
 [^2]: What about tuples and [SE-0283](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?

 ## 1.1 Creation of a Conformance